-In the UK there are 1.5 million driving tests taken every year.
-Of those, 830,000 tests are failed — that’s 55 percent!
+In the UK there are over 1.5 million driving tests taken every year.
+Of those, 786,000 tests are failed – that’s a whopping 51 percent!

 The UK practical driving test now costs at least £62 per attempt.
-So there’s plenty of money to save by passing your test first time.
-To help you out we’ve put together five top tips on how to avoid the most common driving test fails:
+So you stand to save a decent chunk of money by passing your test first time.

-This is the number 1 cause of failed driving tests!
-Failing to observe effectively at junctions or rushing to get out will not go down well with the examiner.
+Failing to take effective observation at junctions or rushing to get out will not go down well with your examiner.

 You must approach each junction with care and be fully prepared to stop.
-However, you must also avoid undue hesitancy.
+However, there is a fine balancing act to master as you must also avoid undue hesitancy.
 Be sure to plan well ahead by starting to look early.

 Scrutinise the road – look in all directions.
 Check for cyclists, motorbikes and pedestrians crossing your path.

-Your view may be obstructed by parked cars, trees or bushes.
-Lean forward in your seat to look past obstructions — only proceed when you are 100% sure it’s safe to go.
+Your view may be obstructed by parked cars, trees or bushes so lean forward in your seat to look past obstructions.
+Only pull out when you are 100% sure it’s safe to go.

 Reversing too quickly without effective observation is a sure recipe for a driving test fail.